 Developers working with the CDK use the base images from ForgeRock to build customized Docker images for a fully-configured ForgeRock Identity Platform deployment:

-Users working with the CDM also use the base images from ForgeRock to perform proof-of-concept deployments, and to benchmark the ForgeRock Identity Platform.
+Users working with the CDM also use the base images from ForgeRock to perform proof-of-concept deployments.

 For information about how to build base images for deploying the ForgeRock Identity Platform in production, see Base Docker Images.

 The CDK uses Kubernetes for container orchestration.
 The CDK has been tested on the following Kubernetes implementations: